InfoResearch/SMS_Android-apps-reliability/README.md

-# SMS_Android-apps-reliability
-A systematic mapping study addressing the reliability of mobile applications: the need to move beyond testing reliability
+# A systematic mapping study addressing the reliability of mobile applications: the need to move beyond testing reliability

 Chathrie Wimalasooriya, Sherlock A. Licorish, Daniel Alencar da Costa, Stephen G. MacDonell